Brad Bird: Development deals and collaborate with Spielberg (1978–1989)

-Career moves

-Work on The Simpsons (1989–1996)
+The Simpsons and The Iron Giant (1989–1999)

 Bird's cinematic sense of visual storytelling with Family Dog was uncommon in television animation to that point, mainly due to budgetary restrictions.
-Most television productions retained a rudimentary style, with frequent abuse of standard close-ups, medium angles, and establishing shots to move the story along.
-In contrast, Bird favored using more filmic techniques, utilizing extreme angles, long panning shots, quick camera cuts, pushed perspective, and so on.
+Most television productions retained rudimentary cinematography, with frequent abuse of standard close-ups, medium angles, and establishing shots to move the story along.
+In contrast, Bird favored using more filmic techniques, using extreme angles, long panning shots, quick camera cuts, pushed perspective, and so on.
 Bird's work on Family Dog caught the eye of producers James L. Brooks and Sam Simon, who with Matt Groening were developing The Simpsons, the first prime time animated sitcom in decades for Fox.
-In 1989, he was invited to join Klasky Csupo (and later Film Roman), where he served as executive consultant for the show.
-The role required Bird oversee the script-to-animation pipeline 2–3 days per week.
+In 1989, Bird was invited to join Klasky Csupo (and later Film Roman), where he served as "executive consultant" for the show.
+The role required Bird oversee the script-to-animation pipeline 2–3 days per week; the first episode produced on which Bird received credit (save for the reworked cut of the pilot episode "Some Enchanted Evening") was "There's No Disgrace Like Home".

-Bird worked on the show for its first eight seasons, and directed the episodes "Krusty Gets Busted" (1990) and "Like Father, Like Clown" (1992).
-He also designed the character Sideshow Bob.
-In his role, he pushed the show's artists to visualize episodes as miniature films, taking inspiration from the work of Stanley Kubrick and Orson Welles.
-In the 1990s, Bird also contributed to other episodic animated sitcoms like The Critic and King of the Hill, both of which took cues from this established template.
-Bird called his work at The Simpsons a "golden opportunity," recognizing that the material was more to his sensibility than the work he had done for Disney.
-On a personal level, the job was deeply fulfilling; he attended weekly read-throughs which he found delightful, and he considered the gig the only bright spot in the years following his sister's passing.
-His last credit on the show came with the episode "Lisa the Simpson", which aired in 1998.
-The show's crew hoped to get Bird to direct its later 2007 film adaptation, but he was too busy by that point.
+Bird worked on The Simpsons for its first eight seasons (with his final credited episode being "Treehouse of Horror VIII" (1997), the second episode of season nine to be produced), and directed the episodes "Krusty Gets Busted" (1990) and "Like Father, Like Clown" (1991).
+He also designed the character Sideshow Bob, who made his speaking debut in the former episode.
+In his role, Bird pushed the show's artists to visualize episodes as miniature films, taking inspiration from the work of Stanley Kubrick and Orson Welles.
+In the 1990s, he also contributed to other episodic animated sitcoms like The Critic and the first season of King of the Hill, both of which took cues from this established template.
+Bird called his work at The Simpsons a "golden opportunity", and said the material was more to his sensibility than the work he had done for Disney.
+He found the work fulfilling; he attended weekly read-throughs which he found delightful, and he considered the gig the only bright spot in the years following his sister's death.
+The show staff hoped to have Bird direct The Simpsons Movie (2007), but he was busy on Ratatouille, which came out the same year.